cahoyn/CS-361/README.md

-database.py and app.py
+database.py and flask_app.py

+UPDATED 2/26/23

-These two files generate a Contacts database using sqlite3 built into Python, so no additional installations are needed.
+These two files generate a Contacts database using sqlite3 built into Python.
+Flask will need to be installed if it is not already.
+This can be done simply by typing "pip install flask" in the terminal.

 database.py contains the bulk of the code for creating the database, creating a connection to the database ('contacts.db'), and functions for creating the contacts table within the database as well as creating, reading, updating, and deleting contacts from the database.

-app.py is what the user will interact with and it imports database.
-The first thing it does is create a connection to contacts.db with the line conn = database.create_connection().
-This function in database.py specifically connects to the file "contacts.db" with the code conn = sqlite3.connect('contacts.db').
-This connection to the contacts.db file is what allows the user to REQUEST and RECEIVE information from the file. app.py will then create the contacts table if it does not already exist with the line database.create_table(conn).
-Once the connection is established and the table is confirmed to exist (with fields for contact name, email, and phone number), the user is prompted to select from 6 options:

-1) Add a new contact.
-2) See all contacts.
-3) Find a contact by name, email, or phone.
-4) Update a contact.
-5) Delete a contact.
-6) Exit.

-While the user's input is not 6, they can continue to add contacts, see all contacts in the database, search for a contact, update an existing contact, or delete a contact from the database.

-1) If they choose to add a new contact, the user will be asked to enter the name, then email, then phone number of the contact. app.py then calls database.create_contact().
-The first variable is always the sqlite connection conn (no action needed), and the remaining variables consist of the strings entered by the user.
-"Contact added!" will then be displayed.

-2) Option 2 will display all contacts by calling database.get_all_contacts(conn) and printing the name, email, and phone number of each contact in contacts.
-The sqlite connection is passed as the user's REQUEST, and the user will immediately RECEIVE the requested information, in this case all contacts in contacts.db.

-3) Option 3 displays another prompt to search by 1) name, 2) email, or 3) phone.
-The user will then enter the corresponding name/ email/phone and that contact's information will be printed.

-4) Option 4 prompts the user to enter the current name of the contact they'd like to update.
-They will be asked to enter the updated information (name, email, phone) similar to option 1 except this overwrites existing contact information.
-"Contact updated!"

-5) Option 5 will prompt the user to enter the name of the contact they'd like to remove from the database.
-"Contact deleted!"

-6) Option 6 closes the connection to contacts.db
+Running flask_app.py is how the user adds and removes contacts from the database.
+It will run in port 5000 and clicking the link in the terminal will take you to the webpage.
+If there are existing contacts in the contacts.db file they will be displayed on the homepage, along with a button to Add and a button to Remove Contacts.
+Clicking the Remove Contact button takes you to the url /remove_contacts where you'll be prompted to enter the name of the contact you'd like to remove from the database.
+After hitting submit, a message will display informing the user whether the contact was deleted successfully.
+The user can then click the link back to the home page where they'll instantly see that that contact is no longer listed.

+Similarly, the user can add a contact by hitting the Add Contact button.
+This takes the user to the url /enter_new where they can enter the name, email, and phone number of the contact they'd like to add to the database.
+After hitting submit, a message will display informing the user whether the contact was added successfully.
+The user can then click the link back to the home page where they'll instantly see that the new contact has been added.

+home.html is the code for the homepage. contact.html is the code for adding a new contact. result.html informs the user whether their addition/removal of a contact was successful. remove.html is the code for removing a contact by entering their name.

 ![2023-02-13](https://user-images.githubusercontent.com/102632741/218637767-33d6c170-b310-4dc5-9740-a8a12c7a2abd.png)